bokuweb/re-resizable/README.md

 The `customStyle` property is used to set the custom `classStyle` of a resizable component.

+#### handleStyle: PropTypes.shape({ x: PropTypes.object, y: PropTypes.object, xy: PropTypes.object })

+The `handleStyle` property is used to override the style of one or more resize handles.
+Only the axis you specify will have its handle style replaced.
+If you specify a value for `x` it will completely replace the styles for the X resize handle, but the `y` and `xy` handle will still use the default styles.

 #### `isResizable`: Proptypes.shape({ x: PropTypes.bool, y: PropTypes.bool, xy: PropTypes.bool })

 The `isResizable` property is used to set the resizable permission of a resizable component.